 There is no place in Rio that can compare to the sites from these two points.
 From the top of the 533-metre mountain, visitors will be mesmerized by a fabulous 360° scenic view of the south of the city.
 On one side you see Rochina, Sao Corado and the Tijuca Forest, on the other you see (Leblon, Ipanema, Lagoa, Christ), the Vidigal, Cagarras Islands, Niteroi City and the immensity of the Atlantic Ocean.
 In turn, descend on foot through the favela of Vidigal.
 The complete route takes around 4 ½ hours.
 The trail is about 1.6 km long.

 What is it?

 Walk up through Vidigal favela (pacified and safe) until you reach the trail.
-Then walk up the jungle path up the mountain until you reach the peak.
-People who are into serious trekking will find this walk very easy, while people who arn't into long walks might feel that this sounds seriously challenging.
+Then walk up the jungle path up the mountain to reach the peak.
+People who are into serious trekking will find this walk very easy, while people who aren't into long walks might feel that this sounds seriously challenging.
 Either way, to both groups I would say “Go for the views!”-they are truly spectacular.

 How to get there?

 The first step is to get to Vidigal, a favela situated between the neighbourhoods of Leblon and Sao Conrado.
 This is a convenient starting point given its proximity to most places in Zona Sul.
 Depending on your exact location, the taxi ride shouldn't take more than 20 minutes.

 Taxis cannot enter Vidigal, so you will be dropped at the entrance.
 The trail begins at the top of the favela where the houses and buildings stop.
 You have 2 options to get there: